Gameboy Development Forum

 Greetings,

-Apologies if this my question has already been answered; a brief search for "vram tilemap" didn't yield the answers I was hoping for, but please link me to a resource if I missed it.
+Apologies if this question has already been answered; a brief search for "vram tilemap" didn't yield the answers I was hoping for, but please link me to a resource if I missed it.
 My development environment consists of vi, vasm, and rgbfix -- no GBDK, mostly just following Keith's multi-platform Z80 tutorials at ChibiAkumas and referring to SM83 opcode charts at GBdev and PastRaiser.

 My question: What is the best non-static method for obtaining a bitmap's initial byte address in VRAM?
 I have a function that copies 2bpp bitmaps into VRAM, so creating a label has proved fruitless both before the copy and inside of it.
 Those labels have just given me the address of my "incbin" and "call" opcodes respectively, and my instincts say that "org" in VRAM is a bad idea for maintainability.